shaoservicenow/sapmodernizationlab/guidebook.md

-# Introduction
+# SAP Modernization Lab

 ## Goal

 In this lab, you will learn how ServiceNow Creator Workflows can help you to modernize your ERP processes with the tools and functionalities available on the ServiceNow platform.

-## Introduction
+## Background

 A business process refers to a set of activities that have to be performed to complete an end-to-end business scenario.
-There are multiple business processes in ERPs, some common ones are listed below:
+There are multiple business processes in ERPs, the most common ones are listed below:

 Name | What is it?
 ------------ | -------------